pedsmoreira/mariachi/docs/miscellaneous.md

 import testHelper from 'helpers/testHelper';
 ```

-## Downloading generators
+## Downloading strategies

-You may not have to write all your generators yourself.
-BattleCry comes with a handy tool for downloading generators from GitHub.
+You may not have to write all your strategies yourself.
+BattleCry comes with a handy tool for downloading strategies from GitHub.

 ```
-cry download generator owner/path
+cry download strategy owner/path
 ```

 If you want to a service provider other then GitHub, please check the [download-git-repo examples](https://github.com/flipxfx/download-git-repo#examples)